ColaColin/MasterThesis/readme.md

 Controlled by a switch on the PytorchPolicy: replyWeight, 0 disables it, higher values give a weight to the loss in the training function.

+## Evolutionary hyperparameter optimization

+The central server tracks the players and provides APIs for this.
+The server runs some additional code for this, which is controlled by the serverLeague node in those configurations.
+The workers use the LeagueSelfPlayerWorker implementation.

+### Novelty search

+Novelty search requires an additional server process, written in javascript for node.js, which accepts reports of novel game positions.
+It keeps tracks of all md5 hashes of all positions ever encountered, which can consume a few GB of memory on full runs.
+Start it on the command server via "node src/node_server/novelty-service.js"

+## Playing games as trees

+These configurations require an additional management server that manages the high-throughput MCTS evaluation service.
+Due to performance issues with python this is written in javascript, using node.js.
+The management server needs to be started by hand for each experiment via "node src/node_server/eval-service.js" on the command server.

+## Using network features of a small network to regularize a big network

+This is controlled by a few flags and requires no additional processes.
+On the PytorchPolicy you set useWinFeatures or useMoveFeatures.
+They can be set to values -1,0,1,2,3 to use either no features or present/future features. -1 disables, 0 uses just present features.
+Using values above 0 uses the combination of the present features and all future features up to the given turn.
+Alternatively a list can be provided to specify only specific future turns to be used.

+To produce features the LinearSelfPlayWorker needs to be provided an additional ResCNN node configured for the exact network and a featureNetworkID, which is the UUID of the network to be used, which should exist on the command server.